tarunngusain08/Write-And-Share/README.md

 ## Project Overview

-You have been tasked with building a secure and scalable RESTful API to manage notes.
+Building a secure and scalable RESTful API to manage notes.
 Users should be able to perform CRUD operations on notes, share them, and search for notes based on keywords.

 ### Technical Requirements